Loading...

 How to consume Potato French Fries, Veggie Burgers without glucose spikes

-Add a dash of vinegar or a squeeze of lemon to your meal, as the acidity can help lower blood sugar responses.
+Add a small serving of healthy fats, such as avocado or a handful of nuts, to your meal.
+This can help moderate blood sugar levels.

 healthspan-mbl